 Limitation on Liability; Survival.
 Notwithstanding anything to the contrary contained in this Agreement, except as specifically provided in Section 6 and its subparts, NO CLAIM FOR A BREACH BY SELLER OF AN OBLIGATION UNDER THIS AGREEMENT THAT SURVIVES CLOSING SHALL BE ACTIONABLE OR PAYABLE IF THE BREACH IN QUESTION WAS KNOWN TO PURCHASER PRIOR TO CLOSING (INCLUDING, WITHOUT LIMITATION, IN THE CASE OF A KNOWN MATTER).
-If the breach occurs or becomes known to Purchaser after Closing, a claim for a breach of any surviving representation, warranty, and/or obligation of Seller shall be actionable only if the valid claims for all such breaches collectively aggregate more than $10,000.00, in which event the full amount of such claim shall be actionable up to the Cap (as defined below), and provided written notice containing a description of the specific nature of such breach shall have been given by Purchaser to Seller prior to the date that is no later than the applicable statute of limitation following the Closing and an action shall have been commenced by Purchaser against Seller and served by Purchaser upon Seller prior to the expiration or termination of such survival period; again, the parties hereby acknowledging and otherwise confirming that it is their intent as well as Purchaser's agreement to limit the period of time within which Purchaser may bring an action, so that claims, if they may be brought at all, must be filed and served and otherwise made in accordance within the time periods specified herein.
-As used herein, the term “Cap” shall mean the total aggregate amount which equals the Purchase Price herein In no event shall Seller’s aggregate liability to Purchaser for breach of any obligation of Seller in this Agreement, in any certificate, instrument or other document delivered by Seller in connection with this Agreement, the Closing, or otherwise, exceed the amount of the Cap.
-Notwithstanding the foregoing, however, the Cap shall not apply to or limit Seller’s liability (i) under Section 17 and its subparts above, Section 20 above, and Section 23(k) below or (ii) for fraud.
+If the breach occurs or becomes known to Purchaser after Closing, a claim for a breach of any surviving representation, warranty, and/or obligation of Seller shall be actionable only if the valid claims for all such breaches collectively aggregate more than $50,000.00, in which event only the amount in excess of $50,000.00 shall be actionable up to the Cap (as defined below), and provided written notice containing a description of the specific nature of such breach shall have been given by Purchaser to Seller prior to the date that is no later than the applicable ‘Seller’s Limitation Period’ or ‘Fundamental Survival Period’, as applicable, following the Closing and an action shall have been commenced by Purchaser against Seller and served by Purchaser upon Seller prior to the expiration or termination of such survival period; again, the parties hereby acknowledging and otherwise confirming that it is their intent as well as Purchaser's agreement to limit the period of time within which Purchaser may bring an action, so that claims, if they may be brought at all, must be filed and served and otherwise made in accordance within the time periods specified herein.
+As used herein, the term ‘Cap’ shall mean an amount equal to two percent (3.0%) of the Purchase Price.
+In no event shall Seller’s aggregate liability to Purchaser for breach of any obligation of Seller in this Agreement, in any certificate, instrument or other document delivered by Seller in connection with this Agreement, the Closing, or otherwise, exceed the amount of the Cap.
+Notwithstanding the foregoing, however, the Cap and the foregoing $50,000.00 threshold shall not apply to or limit Seller’s liability (i) under Section 17 and its subparts above, Section 20 above, and Section 22(k) below or (ii) for fraud..

 Covenants of Seller.
 Seller covenants and agrees that during the period from the Effective Date through and including the Closing Date: